sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/producing-apis-with-rest-builder.md

                             └── *ResourceImpl classes
 ```

 GraphQL endpoint code and JAX-RS application code are both generated in the `graphql` and `jaxrs` packages, respectively.
-Your own API implementation is added into the appropriate `*ResourceImpl` class within the `resource` package.
+Your own API implementation is added into the appropriate `*ResourceImpl` class in the `resource` package.

-### Configuring Client and Test Modules

 You can also configure a `client` and `test` module for REST Builder to generate client and test code, respectively.
-Define a `clientDir` or `testDir` path in your `rest-config.yaml` for it to also generate more code within these modules.
+Define a `clientDir` or `testDir` path in your `rest-config.yaml` to generate them.

 As with the `api` and `impl` modules, REST Builder uses the directory paths, `apiPackagePath` values, and `version` value to define the folders that it will add classes into.